wpspeak/personify/README.md

 <h2>Support</h2>

-Being a free product, the Creative Pro theme is offered with limited support.
+Being a free product, the Personify Pro theme is offered with limited support.
 If you have any question and/or recommendations, please post your comment in this article [Link here]

 <h2>Changelog</h2>